mylastarch/mylastarch-pkgbuild/README.md

-# mylastarchiso
+# mylastarchiso-pkgbuid

-My first archiso iso
+PKGBUILS for calamares